 8. Form a Legal Entity and Register with the State

 To start a home inspection company, you’ll need to form a legal entity.
 This process involves creating a business name and filing paperwork with your state’s Secretary of State office.
 It also involves filing paperwork and paying a fee.
 In most states, the registration process is pretty straightforward.

-It’s important to do this early on to protect your business from any legal issues down the road.
+It’s important to do this early on to protect your business from legal issues.
 And do you know what niche comes into play here?
 You guessed it—real estate law.
-So, at this stage, you will want to consult an attorney who specializes in this area, and more specifically, in-home inspection businesses.
+So, at this stage, you will want to consult an attorney who specializes in this area, and, more specifically, in-home inspection businesses.

-There are a few different types of legal entities you can choose from, and each type has its benefits and drawbacks.
+You can choose from a few different types of legal entities, and each type has its benefits and drawbacks.
 So you’ll need to weigh the pros and cons before making a decision.

 The main types of business entities for home inspection companies are:

 You can learn more about each type of entity on the SBA website.

 9. Open a Business Bank Account